myint/perceptualdiff/README.txt

 -gamma g : The gamma to use to convert to RGB linear space.
 Default is 2.2 -luminance l: The luminance of the display the observer is seeing.
 Default is 100 candela per meter squared
+-colorfactor   : How much of color to use, 0.0 to 1.0, 0.0 = ignore color.
+-downsample    : How many powers of two to down sample the image.
 -output foo.ppm : Saves the difference image to foo.ppm

 Credits